MBTA: Investigation ongoing, driver ‘re-trained’ after slow speed accident on Green Line in June

-BOSTON (WHDH) - While an investigation remains ongoing, the MBTA train operator behind the wheel of a Green Line train that accidently became coupled with another car is off the scheduled while being “retrained”, according to the MBTA.
+BOSTON (WHDH) - While an investigation remains ongoing, the MBTA train operator behind the wheel of a Green Line train that accidentally became coupled with another car is off the schedule while being “retrained”, according to the MBTA.

 Video released by the MBTA shows the vehicle slowly rolling into another train already occupying the railway at the Government Center station.
 An MBTA worker can be seen trying to alert the incoming operator before walking away, hands on head, as the two trains collide.